Meowzz95/mi_nus_cluster_gpu_status/README.md

 ## Usage

-1. Upload `mi_gpu_slave_script.py` to your home directory.
-Upload to one server is enough as the home directory is shared.
+1. Clone the project to one of the SoC servers' home directory.
+The home directory is shared across the cluster.
 2. Make sure dependencies are installed `pip3 install -r req.txt`
 3. Fill in your private key path in `mi_nus_soc_gpu_status_reader.py` if you are using key pair to authenticate, if not use this line instead(uncomment)
 ```